How To Guide Fiscal Poland

 It is possible to discount items at the time of sale or to change the price of items, but the total of the receipt must always be positive.
 For this reason, returns and like for like exchanges are handled as non-fiscal receipts.
 The accounting of tax for returns must be manually handled by the retailers accounting department.

-It is necessary to be able to print a number of reports, X, Y and Periodic.
-The production of these reports is handled by the printer but triggered by the POS, in the case the of the Periodic report the POS also supplies the from and to dates to the printer, after capturing them from the operator.
-Of these reports the only one which must be produced is the Z report.
-The Z report must be produced at least once every 24-hour period and the report receipt must be kept by the retailer for 5 years.
+It is necessary to be able to print X, Y and Periodic reports.
+The production of these reports is handled by the printer but triggered by the POS, in the case of the Periodic report the POS also supplies the from and to dates to the printer, after capturing them from the operator.
+Of these reports the only one which must be produced is the Z report, which must be produced at least once every 24-hour period and the report receipt must be kept by the retailer for 5 years.
 For this reason, it is recommended to link the production of this report to the day end process.

-In the case of an invoice being issued, the fiscal receipt must also contain the tax id of the customer, this will be captured on the POS when requesting an invoice, and the invoice number.
-Invoice fiscal receipts contain a more detailed tax breakdown than normal fiscal receipts.
-The retailer is also free to print an additional non-fiscal invoice document as well as the fiscal receipt.
-Additional receipts can be printed on either the fiscal printer or some other printer, for example, an A4 laser printer.
+In the case of an invoice being issued, the fiscal receipt must contain the tax id of the customer, which will be captured on the POS when requesting an invoice.
+An invoice number must also be generated either by the POS or some retailer specific backend process which will be passed to the printer and included on the receipt.
+The layout of fiscal invoice receipts is managed by the printer and contains a more detailed tax breakdown than normal fiscal receipts.
+The retailer may also print an additional non-fiscal invoice document as well as the fiscal invoice receipt.
+These optional additional receipts can be printed on either the fiscal printer or some other printer, for example, an A4 laser printer.

 When taking a deposit for an item, a fiscal receipt must be issued for the value of the deposit.
 When the customer returns and pays the balance a second fiscal receipt should be issued for the full amount but with a discount of the original amount paid as a deposit.